 Your company’s endgame is a fixed point of success in the future based on your ambition, operational reality, market opportunity and consumer needs, which you determine and to which you anchor yourself on this journey of transformation.
 To identify your endgame, you need to consider, not just your company’s internal workings, but also the market at large, and your customers in particular.
 It involves walking a mile in your customers’ shoes, finding out how their lives, habits and needs are changing, and using those insights to define your company’s endgame.
 Then you work backwards, connecting the dots from that endgame to the present, so you can define the path that will get you there.

 Endgame vs Kaizen

-Design approach will create the new opportunity and expect big result by doing the management strategy approach in parallel.
-Management strategy, design, engineering are all connected closely.
-If one of them falls apart, the discrepancy will happen and the business cannot go well.
+The Design approach creates new opportunities and even bigger results when harnessing a strategic management approach in parallel.
+Strategic management, design, engineering are all connected closely.
+If one of them falls apart, discrepancies will happen, and the business will suffer.

 The role of data

 Data is definitely there to help you develop stronger insights into how your customers behave.
 However, the challenge with data is that it is always historic.
 It only tells you about the past; it doesn’t help you determine the future.
 To stay competitive, you have to understand your customer’s current behavior, and you also need to find out how that behavior will evolve as their needs, the market and society change.

 The most important quality in this regard is empathy.
 Empathy helps us understand our clients, their operational reality and their customers.
 It helps us to respect the fact that our clients have complex organizations with lots of moving parts, and to recognize that what we deliver has to fit into those existing frameworks and infrastructure in order for it to succeed and add value.
 Once we have that understanding, we can help them define their endgame.